massoncheg/forgejo-docs/docs/user/merge-message-templates.md

 - `.forgejo/default_merge_message/MANUALLY-MERGED_TEMPLATE.md`
 - `.forgejo/default_merge_message/REBASE-UPDATE-ONLY_TEMPLATE.md`

-Note: `.gitea` as the root directory is also recognised and kept only for compatibility reasons.
+Note: `.gitea` as the root directory is also recognized and kept only for compatibility reasons.

 ## Variables

-You can use the following variables enclosed in `${}` inside these templates which follow [os.Expand](https://pkg.go.dev/os#Expand) syntax:
+You can use the following variables enclosed in `${}` inside these templates, which follow [os.Expand](https://pkg.go.dev/os#Expand) syntax:

 - BaseRepoOwnerName: Base repository owner name of this pull request
 - BaseRepoName: Base repository name of this pull request